nglthu/AI/README.md

 # AI
-This page is to demo a Basic Robot Controller Architecture work using a general-purpose logic programming language, Prolog.
+This page is to demo a basic Robot Controller Architecture work using a general-purpose logic programming language, Prolog.

 ## Agent
-Is to act the wold.
-Having an ability to visualize the world, and making up of a body and a controller.
+An Agent is to act the wold.
+It has an ability to visualize the world, and make up of a body and a controller.

-The body likes a nerve of the system that affects and perceive the world.
+1. The body likes a nerve of the system that affects and perceive the world.
-The controller likes a brain agent perceiving/ responding command.
+2. The controller likes a brain agent perceiving or responding command.
 It has to reason, compute, make a decision, and response.

 ## Agent properties

-Perceive: what going in the world (giving information)
+1. Perceive: what going in the world (giving information)
-Reason: Think about given information, come with a plan, and make decisions.
+2. Reason: Think about given information, come with a plan, and make decisions.
-Act: Strategies, take actions and impact the environment.
+3. Act: Strategies, take actions and impact the environment.

 ## Example of Robot trap

+![alt text](https://nglthu.github.io/AI/img/controllerArchitecture.png)
+Figure 1.
 Controller Architecture

-![alt text](https://nglthu.github.io/AI/img/controllerArchitecture.png)
+The general controller architecture is described in Figure 1 which includes Top layer Controller, Middle Layer Controller and Environment.

-Figure 1 describe a robot trap.
-It is started at its position, give it a goal to G.
+The robot trap is run as a demo in Figure 2.
+The robot is started at its position, and is given a goal to G.

+The logic is followed:

 1. Top layer issue that goal to the middle layer.
 2. The middle layer tried to forward the goal to the right.